 - Employees are required to make advance arrangements to utilize this benefit.
-Consultation with their supervisor and Jamie Warnes, Human Resource Management Office, should occur prior to a nursing mother's return to work from maternity/child care leave. - Employees are not entitled to absent themselves from their work stations for this purpose without prior approval.
+Consultation with their supervisor and Human Resource Management, should occur prior to a nursing employee's return to work from maternity/childcare leave. - Employees are not entitled to absent themselves from their workstations for this purpose without prior approval.
 Prior approval is normally obtained at the time the initial arrangements are made and a schedule is agreed upon.
-When an employee needs to change a previously agreed upon schedule, the employee must obtain approval to do so. - Employees can be required to postpone a scheduled time to express milk for a brief period of time if they cannot be spared. - Time required to express breast milk includes the time required for the nursing mother to reach and return from the location identified by the agency for expressing milk. - The amount of time needed to express breast milk may vary and there is no set limit on the number of breaks provided per day.
-They must, however, be reasonable and approved by the supervisor. - The benefit is available to employees within their basic workweek as well as during any additional time worked, including overtime shifts. - An employee who wishes to avail herself of this benefit is expected to give her supervisor reasonable notice and notify Jamie Warnes, Human Resource Management Office, so that a schedule can be arranged and a location identified.
-Normally, this consultation will take place prior to a nursing mother's return to work from maternity/child care leave.
+When an employee needs to change a previously agreed upon schedule, the employee must obtain approval to do so. - Employees can be required to postpone a scheduled time to express milk for a brief period of time if they cannot be spared. - Time required to express breast milk includes the time required for the nursing employee to reach and return from the location identified by the agency for expressing milk. - The amount of time needed to express breast milk may vary and there is no set limit on the number of breaks provided per day.
+They must, however, be reasonable and approved by the supervisor. - The benefit is available to employees within their basic workweek as well as during any additional time worked, including overtime shifts. - An employee who wishes to avail herself of this benefit is expected to give her supervisor reasonable notice and notify Human Resource Management, so that a schedule can be arranged, and a location identified.
+Normally, this consultation will take place prior to a nursing employee's return to work from maternity/childcare leave.
 It is also expected that an employee will provide her agency notice when time for expressing breast milk is no longer required.
 In no event is the benefit available beyond three years from the date of birth of the child.